sedomu/oc_p4_gameon/README.md

 Source code of **Project 4 - GameOn**: *Create a landing page with JavaScript*, completed as part of the **OpenClassrooms JavaScript React Developer path**.

-This project focuses on practicing **JavaScript form validation, with regular expressions, and DOM manipulation**.
+This project focuses on practicing **JavaScript form validation with regular expressions and DOM manipulation**.

 ⚠️ **Educational project**: This repository was created for learning purposes during my training.
 It is **not intended for production use**.